mrcgibb9876-hash/steam-shader-compiler/README.md

 ```

 The installer will:

 1. Build a self-contained binary with PyInstaller
 2. Install it to `~/.local/share/steam-shader-compiler/`
-3. Create a desktop entry so it appears in your app launcher
+3. Create a desktop entry so it appears in your application launcher
 4. Optionally set up a systemd timer to run automatically every 6 hours

 **Requirements:**

-- Linux — Arch, CachyOS, SteamOS, Ubuntu, Fedora, or any distro with Steam
+- Linux — Arch, CachyOS, SteamOS, Ubuntu, Fedora, or any distro with Steam installed
-- Steam installed at `~/.local/share/Steam` or `~/.steam/steam`
+- Steam at `~/.local/share/Steam` or `~/.steam/steam`
-- Python 3.8+ (only needed to build; the installed binary is self-contained)
+- Python 3.8+ (build only; the installed binary is self-contained)
 - A Vulkan-capable GPU

 ---